-This style of timber moulding (frame ) has very much come into the fore during these last few years.
-It has a modern, natural, industrial look much favoured by avant-garde, interior decorators.
-This native, australian-made moulding comes in a variety of sizes, is quite variable in shades, tints and colours.
-Quite often a moulding stick will reveal knots and resin streaks thus adding a natural character and beauty to this beautiful, natural material harvested from sustainable forests in Australia.
+This style of timber moulding (frame ) has very much come to the fore during these last few years.
+It has a modern, natural, industrial look much favoured by daring, avant-garde, interior decorators.
+This native, Australian-made moulding comes in a variety of widths, heights and sizes, and is quite variable in shades, tints and overall tones.
+Quite often a moulding stick will reveal knots and resin streaks thus adding a natural character and beauty to this attractive, natural material harvested from sustainable forests in Australia.
 As its name implies, this frame is made from raw mouldings, meaning that the timber is not coated, gessoed, foiled, painted or otherwise finished.
 Therefore and because of this variance, it is often difficult to make several frames, or a series of picture frames, all having the exact same tint and shade of colour, finish and appearance.

-This is a sentimental favourite with many Australian families.
+This is a sentimental favourite with many Australian sporting families.
 Any of the various AFL or VFL football guernseys or jerseys can be framed as shown below.
 We hand-stretch ( no glues or tapes with us! ) the jumper over an acid-free, inner biscuit and then hand-pin the stretched jumper to a white backing or background to hold it into place.
 We then cut a window mat, shadow-box space it accordingly, and finally fit the assembly into a black frame.
 This is the most common arrangement and costs $249.
 While this price may seem expensive, it is well worth having a football jumper custom-framed properly because its financial value or re-sale potential will not be diminished.
 Many are the rare, and valuable football jumpers we have had to re-frame because burned badly with acidic materials or simply stuck into a cheap, do-it-yourself, kit frame with glues and tapes which tainted and damaged the wool, fabric or cloth.

 This is really an old framing design revived.
-The art is first stretch-framed and then it is framed with a 'floater' frame which is shaped like a steel angle bar.
+The photo, or canvas art is first stretch-framed and then framed over with a 'floater' frame which is "L" shaped like a steel angle bar.
 The stretch-framed art is then fitted inside the floater frame and finished ready for hanging.
 This makes the art look as though it is "floating" inside the floater frame, because it is smaller.
 Floater frames come in varying styles, shapes, sizes and colours.
 This framing technique is somewhat more expensive than other normal techniques because the framing processes involved are double to what is normally required, and hence, double the cost.
 For the first framing process, there's the stretch-framing cost, and for the second framing process, there's the making of a float frame cost to be added.
 That said, the end result of a float frame is impressive, unique and well worth the extra cost.